Recovery Group at Santa Cruz Zen Center - Hungry Ghosts United

 As Zen practitioners, it is important to acknowledge that nobody is left out and that nobody is outside the system.
 We are all part of the same wonderful universe and planet, even though right now, it very much seems like we represent different sides of one coin.

 The listening Circles are happening begin at 5 pm.
 People are encouraged to stay for Zazen, which it starts at 6 pm.
 The format will consist of both small group and larger group non-judgemental listening sessions.
+In the Sangha Home, 2nd and 4th Thursdays - confirm on calendar.

 You are also invited to join us for zazen at 6 pm., just prior to the dharma talk.